Amzolele01/Network-Topologies-Hybrid/README.md

 ## 🖥 Part I – Network Topologies

 ### 1. Bus Topology
 The Bus topology connects multiple devices using a single central hub, simulating a shared communication medium.
 All PCs are connected to the hub, and data travels across the same backbone.
+Bus Topology was the first because it seemed different due to the Hub instead of Switch, but according to the plan, Star was the first, that is why Bus is using subnet __20__ and Star is using __10__

 #### IPv4 Addressing Table
 | Device | Interface | IPv4 Address  | Subnet Mask     | Default Gateway |